 Fun fact: another thing that makes biscochitos the creme of the cookie crop is that they’re the official New Mexico state cookie.

-And another fun fact for ya: depending on what region you’re from in New Mexico, they’re spelled different (biscochitos, bizcochitos, biscochos, etc.), but still taste pretty much the same.
+And one more fun fact for ya: depending on what region you’re from in New Mexico, they’re spelled different (biscochitos, bizcochitos, biscochos, etc.), but still taste pretty much the same.

 They’re also made with lard.
 Yes, straight up lard, and don’t even think about making with anything but lard.
 Trust me on this.
 The texture is perfection when you use lard.

 You also need to make them with love—not kidding.